mattriley/node-module-composer/README-TEMPLATE.md

 As demonstrated, this handy pattern can be applied in vanilla JavaScript without the use of any tools.

-So why `module-composer`?
+So why Module Composer?

 It doesn't take long before all the _wiring_ adds up.
 The wiring follows a consistent pattern an is ripe for automation.
-And in a nutshell, that's what `module-composer` does.
+And in a nutshell, that's what Module Composer does.

-`module-composer` simply iterates over an object, invokes each function it finds with the given module dependencies, and returns a _mirror_ of the object with the higher-order functions substituted with the first-order functions. `module-composer` is very simple.
+Module Composer simply iterates over an object, invokes each function it finds with the given module dependencies, and returns a _mirror_ of the object with the higher-order functions substituted with the first-order functions.
+Module Composer is very simple.
 Is _not_ an IoC container; it does _not_ feature dependency resolution.
 It is a simple tool that facilitates _Pure DI_.
 See more on [Dependency Injection](#dependency-injection) below.

-Here's the equivalent using `module-composer`:
+Here's the equivalent using Module Composer:

 ```js
 import composer from 'module-composer';